ArjArav98/DynaVar/README.md

 .....
 ````
 Like that^.
-4. You should now be able to use the ```var``` object in your own programmes.
+4. You should now be able to use the ```var``` object in your own programs.
 The object should satisfy most of your requirements, however, it has a few limitations and there are still some features to be added.
-To see the full list of available features, how-to and documentation, see the DynaVar wiki.
+To see the full list of available features, how-to and documentation, scroll down below (currently ongoing).

 ### Sample Program
 #### #1